3rd Cavalry Regiment (United States): Bosnia peacekeeping

 In August 1998, the regiment was notified that it would participate in the Bosnian peace-keeping mission as part of Stabilization Force 7 (SFOR 7).
-This would be a unique deployment because the 3rd Armored Cavalry Regiment (less 1st Squadron), would be under the operational control of the Texas National Guard's 49th Armored Division.
-SFOR 7 was the first time that a National Guard organization would have command authority over active component units as well as a multinational force, known as Task Force Eagle.
+This would be a unique deployment because the 3d Armored Cavalry Regiment (minus 1st Squadron), would be under the operational control of the Texas National Guard's 49th Armored Division.
+SFOR 7 was the first time that a National Guard organization would have command authority overactive component units as well as a multinational force, known as Task Force Eagle.
 3rd ACR troopers had to stand down from a more aggressive war-fighting posture to act as neutral observers.
 They trained at Brcko, a simulated Bosnian village built by Fort Carson to provide a realistic training environment.
 After taking part in sustained training exercises conducted by other units stationed at Ft.
 Carson, those members of the regiment slated for the deployment completed a rigorous exercise at Ft.
 Polk, Louisiana designed to test their readiness for the SFOR mission.
 While the SFOR units were to be involved in the peacekeeping operations in Bosnia, Task Force Rifles (TFR) was activated back at Fort Carson.
 Composed of Tiger Squadron and all regimental units remaining at Fort Carson, TFR was tasked with post red cycle duties as well as maintaining the many vehicles that were not taken to Bosnia.

-When the 3rd Armored Cavalry Regiment deployed, beginning in February 2000, it represented 75% of the American contribution to the Multinational Division North (MND-N) and constituted the bulk of the American maneuver element.
-The Troopers of Saber Squadron helped facilitate the elections that began a new era of democracy for the Bosnian state.
+When the 3d Armored Cavalry Regiment deployed, beginning in February 2000, it represented 75% of the American contribution to the Multinational Division North (MND-N) and constituted the bulk of the American maneuver element.
+The Troopers of Sabre Squadron helped facilitate the elections that began a new era of democracy for the Bosnian state.
 There were no major incidents or violent demonstrations in their area of responsibility during the six-month deployment.
 Thunder Squadron occupied Camp Dobol and its area of responsibility on 27 March 2000.
-Thunder Squadron Troopers provided security for more than 3,000 Bosnian widows and mourners who returned to the Serb-dominated town of Potacari.
+Thunder Squadron Troopers provided security for more than 3,000 Bosnian widows and mourners who returned to the Serb-dominated town of Potočari.